 The website also rates the investment potential and performance of the project on a scale of one to five through a weight-adjusted formula.
 A score of five is attained if a project has a sound idea, an ideal team and a detailed and actionable plan.

-This site provides information about launch and close dates, as well as a short description and a link to an ICO’s official website.
+This site provides information about the launch and close dates, as well as a short description and a link to an ICO’s official website.
 Listings are offered through paid plans.
 The basic plan is free and allows for a basic listing.
 The advanced plan costs the ICO organiser $35 and comes with a ‘sponsored’ tag and an interview that gets published on the site’s blog.
 The ‘ultimate’ plan comes with the tag, a published blog interview and a press release published on partner news sites, all at a cost of $70.

 The site is designed towards helping organisers get the word out, and less towards helping investors choose the best ICOs to put their money into.

 While ICOstats lists upcoming token sales, it provides more detail on past launches.
-It provides detailed data about the current token price, as well as daily, weekly and monthly return on investment (ROI).
+It provides detailed data about the current token price, as well as daily, a weekly and monthly return on investment (ROI).
 It also enables users to compare the performance of different fundraising tokens on the market.

 You can filter searches to reveal only ER-20 compliant tokens.